anoma/nspec/docs/tutorial/engines/index.md

 at most one action is enabled for the same trigger;
 however,
-if several actions are enabled, priorities of guarded actions may be used to resolve undesirable non-determinism.f If non-determinism is part of the design, it should be marked clearly.
+if several actions are enabled, priorities of guarded actions may be used to resolve undesirable non-determinism.
+If non-determinism is part of the design, it should be marked clearly.